kaizen-ai/kaizenflow/documentation/notes/code_style.md

 - We follow python standard [PEP 257](https://www.python.org/dev/peps/pep-0257/) for commenting
-    - PEP 257 standardizes what and how comments should be expressed (e.g., use a triple quotes for commenting a function), but it does not specify what markup syntax should be used to describe comments
+    - PEP 257 standardizes what comments should express and how they should do it (e.g., use triple quotes for commenting a function), but does not specify what markup syntax should be used to describe comments

 - Different conventions have been developed for documenting interfaces
     - reST